1 Privacy Statement

 17.1 You may contact us by Telephone, Email or in writing, regarding issues you have relating to privacy and/or the data we hold about you.

-Enquiries should be directed to our Data Controller – Sarah Dynan.
+Enquiries should be directed to our Data Controller – Michael Dynan.

 18 Making a Complaint